 I’d already made several shakuhachi and each one had it’s own personality.
 Some seemed to have more music in them than others.
 But this small black flute was something else entirely.
 The quality of the sound and the music that flowed effortlessly out of it was truly magical.

 One day I meandered downstream playing my little flute.
 It was springtime and carpets of wildflowers were appearing everywhere.
-At a place where the creek flowed through a grove of tall Digger Pines, I stopped and sat on a huge log, the music from my flute soaring up exuberantly in every direction.
+At a place where the creek flowed through a grove of tall Digger Pines, I stopped and sat on a huge log.
+The sound of the flute soared up exuberantly in every direction.

 Before long I noticed that birds were landing in the pines above me and chirping merrily along with my flute.
 The surrounding trees filled with hundreds of birds, all singing at the tops of their little lungs, a delirious chorus in a multitude of different chirping voices.

 When an old friend visited me and heard the sound of the new flute he was naturally entranced.
 He was a musician and could play shakuhachi fairly well.
 He deeply desired that little flute.

 I was trying, at the time, to live the life of a renunciate, giving up all attachment.
 I never locked my door when I left home and always gave what little extra cash I had to panhandlers.
 I tried not to desire anything that others had and to only accept things that were freely given, without aggressively seeking anything for myself.
 I sold many of my watercolors for less than I could have gotten and deliberately didn’t promote myself or make much of what I did.

 So, of course I felt compelled to give my beloved flute to my friend when he departed.